 - 1.1.
-King Edward VI School is designated a single sex grammar school for boys under Section 104 of the School Standards and Framework Act (1998) with a Co-educational Sixth Form.
+Stratford Girls' Grammar School is designated a single-sex grammar school under Section 104 of the School Standards and Framework Act (1998): it is a selective single sex academy for girls aged between 11 and 18.
 The Governing Body of the Academy Trust is the Admission Authority and as such has formal responsibility for determining admission arrangements. - 1.2.
 This policy has been drawn up to meet the requirements of the Department for Education School Admissions Code which came into force in December 2014.